 On this page, our lawyers will discuss sexual abuse lawsuits against the Mormon Church (Church of Jesus Christ of Latter-day Saints).
-We will explain the legal requirements for bringing a sex abuse lawsuit against churches and we will also examine the average settlement payout value of these cases.
+We will explain the legal requirements for bringing a Mormon Church sex abuse lawsuit, and our attorneys will also examine the expected average settlement payout value of remaining cases.

-Our expectation is that there will be a global LDS Church sex abuse settlement in 2025.
-If this happens, you want to act now to have the opportunity to participate in a global settlement.
+We expect a global LDS Church sex abuse settlement in 2025.
+If this happens, you want to act now to participate in a global settlement.
 Contact us today at 800-553-8082 or get a free consultation.

 LDS Church Sex Abuse News & Updates